Theush2022/Bury-St-Edmunds-Abbey/README.md

 ### Strategy Plane

-The website is quite simple and direct with ease of use for visitors.
+The website is quite simple and direct for ease of use for visitors.

 ### Scope Plane